Call Us 24/7 For A Free Legal Consultation

 Semi Truck Roll Over Accident In Colorado Springs

 Many commercial semi-trucks are carrying very heavy loads of 50,000+ pounds and when they are involved in accidents, it can do extensive damage to vehicles as well as bodily harm such as serious injuries or even death.
-Our Colorado Springs truck accident lawyers have handled many truck accident cases and we take pride in being able to help the victims get a fair payout for the damages that were done, whether that be monetary damages or the after effects of serious injuries.
+Our truck crash lawyers take pride in being able to help the victims get a fair payout for the damages that were done, whether that be monetary damages or the after effects of serious injuries.

-Due to the fact that semi-truck accidents usually cause a significant amount of property and physical damage, there are usually high payouts for these cases which means the trucking companies have a team of lawyers on standby ready to try and lower the truck driver payout costs at every corner.
-Don’t let these companies take advantage of you, let Rector Stuzynski LLC represent you so you can make sure you aren’t letting anything slip through the cracks.
+Due to the fact that semi-truck accidents usually cause a significant amount of property and physical damage, there are usually high payouts for these cases which means the trucking companies have a team of lawyers on standby ready to try and lower payout costs at every corner.
+Don’t let these companies take advantage of you, let Rector Stuzynski Law Firm represent you so you can make sure you aren’t letting anything slip through the cracks.

-Our team of Colorado Springs tractor-trailer accident attorneys will collect evidence, speak to eyewitnesses of the crash, evaluate the scene of the collision, check for any truck maintenance violations and even use auto accident recreation experts to determine who was at fault.
+Our truck accident law firm will collect evidence, speak to eyewitnesses of the crash, evaluate the scene of the collision, check for any truck maintenance violations and even use auto accident recreation experts to determine who was at fault.
 This way we can build a strong, evidence backed case to present to the courts and get you the settlement you deserve.

-We work on a contingency fee basis for our tuck accident injury claims so that our clients can know that they have an attorney that is confident in their ability to get you a proper compensation package for the injuries you sustained in the accident.
+We work on a contingency fee basis for our trucking injury claims so that our clients can know that they have experienced truck accident attorneys that are confident in their ability to get you a proper compensation package for the injuries you sustained.

 Typical Injuries From Semi-Truck Accidents

-Semi-trucks also known as 18 wheelers are large in size and carry a massive amount of weight which typically increases the amount of damage they cause during accidents as well as increase the amount and severity of bodily injuries.
-Some of these injuries leave the victims with long lasting debilitating effects when they are lucky enough to survive the accident.
-Some of the most common injuries include:
+Semi-trucks, also known as 18 wheelers, are large in size and carry a massive amount of weight which typically increases the amount of damage they cause during accidents as well as increase the amount and severity of bodily injuries.
+Some of these injuries leave the victims with long lasting debilitating effects when they are lucky enough to survive.
+Some of the most common injuries that truck accident victims get are:

 • Loss of limbs